Silvia Watson looks at the importance of sleep posture and whether you should buy a hard mattress or a soft mattress.

 If the mattress does not provide adequate support and comfort, it can hide, create or even worsen existing body misalignments that can affect the quality of sleep and result in various physical and psychological conditions.
 While there has been a raging debate, regarding the suitability of a hard mattress and a soft mattress, some even say that the best is one that delivers the maximum comfort.
 However, most people agree that apart from the degree of firmness, the ability to provide adequate support to the body is also vital.
 Read these reviews to know more.

 Hard Mattress or Soft

 Conventional opinions regarding sleep ergonomics suggest that a firm mattress gives better support and helps the body to attain a neutral position while sleeping.
 The firm surface allows the bones to take most of the pressure and allows the muscles and the circulatory system to relax.
-Also, the lungs are able to breathe normally as the airways are not constricted due to the sinking of the lower back into the mattress surface.
+Also, the lungs can breathe normally as the airways are not constricted due to the sinking of the lower back into the mattress surface.
 People suffering from back or joint pain as well as problems of blood circulation should opt for a firm mattress.

-However, newer studies suggest that a degree of softness in the mattress may actually be more beneficial for people with back problems.
+However, newer studies suggest that a degree of softness in the mattress may be more beneficial for people with back problems.
 The current opinion is swinging around to the optimal mattress being medium-firm.

-It is very important for the mattress to deliver the right degree of support that will enable the body to be properly aligned.
+The mattress needs to deliver the right degree of support that will enable the body to be properly aligned.
 The degree of firmness that is optimum is a personal choice and the mattress should feel comfortable.
 As the performance of mattresses degrades over time, it is also very important for them to be replaced every 8-10 years.